cbecc/scratch4arduino/README.md

 ===============

 Software and firmware to control Arduino with Scratch modified and integrated by Claudio Becchetti.
-Available Scratch blocks are analogread, analogwrite (pwm), digital read and digital write Such blocks operate on any allowed arduino pin.
+Available Scratch blocks are analogread, analogwrite (pwm), digital read and digital write.

-v1.4 23-12-2013
+Such blocks operate on any allowed arduino pin.

+v1.5 2-2-2014
-This package has been used for primary school children (9 years) to build and control robot cars starting from commercial cheap remote controlled cars and arduino boards

-Children are building their own cars with arduino boards to perform  a football match among robots.
+This package is used for primary school (9 years) and high school (15 years)  to build and control robot cars starting from commercial cheap remote controlled cars and arduino boards.
+Children assemble their own cars to perform football matches among robots.
 Scratch controls
 1) horn, lights, motors(brake, acceleration, direction), ultrasound to avoid walls

+This package has been tested on Windows (XP, Vista 7) and MAC OS and it can be used for any easy programming and control of arduino boards through Scratch

 The directory includes